 |720p||.9GB||1hr, 6min||5hr, 30min|

 You can manually lower the quality of the streams on your mobile device to reduce your bitrate.
 A lower bitrate means fewer data consumed.

 So, watching on a lower resolution will help you save data while watching streams on your mobile.
 However, this will mean that the video quality will noticeably drop.

 Try to Use Public Wi-fi

 When available, try to use public Wi-fi.
-While Wi-fi isn’t as powerful as cabled internet, it can be better than your phone’s internet plan.
+While Wi-fi isn’t as powerful as cable internet, it can be better than your phone’s internet plan.
 There is also the added benefit that, when using Wi-fi, you’re not using your data.
-To read more, read our post, Best Settings for Streaming on Wi-fi.
+To learn more, read our post, Best Settings for Streaming on Wi-fi.

 It’s better to connect to WiFi or use a LAN connection when streaming on Twitch.
 This will help you avoid large mobile data usage.
 In addition, this ensures you have a fast internet speed and a stable internet connection while streaming.